![]() |

 |

 RECORDING EQUIPMENT TIPS This page isn't designed to cover all the technical aspects of every piece of recording equipment on the market - equipment suppliers can do that for you much more thoroughly than we can!
 We merely aim to provide information about equipment our clients have recommended, along with any specific transcription issues we've encountered.
-We plan to regularly update this page, so if there's anything you'd like to see included, please contact us.
+We plan to regularly update this page, so if there's anything you'd like to see included, please email.
 Also see our Guidelines pages for advice on the different types of recording.

 If budgets are tight, it's tempting to choose the cheapest equipment.
 This is a false economy as poor recordings take longer to transcribe.
 What's the point of paying less for a recorder only to pay more for transcription?
 It may be a cliche but you do get what you pay for.
 And here's another cliche common in the transcription world - we can't transcribe what we can't hear!
 Our Transcription Times page covers which factors influence recordings and the subsequent transcription.
 We'd urge all clients to switch to digital recordings - you'll more than recoup the cost of the recorder in reduced transcription time and costs.
 It's worth bearing in mind that recording equipment is changing all the time - especially in the digital field where it seems that, as soon as a recorder comes on the market, it's quickly superceded by a newer model.
 If you want to talk 'technical', we would suggest you contact the following equipment suppliers.
 Each will be able to supply recording equipment, as well as accessories such as microphones.
 Speak-IT